William Alfred Holman

-William Alfred Holman (18 September 1864 – 1949) was a New Zealand architect and a member of the New Zealand Institute of Architects who designed prominent commercial and residential buildings in Auckland as well as Whangarei, Hamilton, Gisborne and Christchurch.
+William Alfred Holman (18 September 1864 – 1949) was a New Zealand architect and a member of the New Zealand Institute of Architects who designed prominent commercial and residential buildings in Auckland as well as Whangārei, Hamilton, Gisborne and Christchurch.

 Early life

-Holman was born in Whangarei, the youngest of eight children born to Elizabeth Ann (née Morris, a cousin of the artist William Morris) and Henry Charles Holman.
+Holman was born in Whangārei, the youngest of eight children born to Elizabeth Ann (née Morris, a cousin of the artist William Morris) and Henry Charles Holman.
 His father moved to New Zealand via Australia from the UK in 1840, married Elizabeth on 16 April 1841, and served as colonial architect and superintendent of public works in the administration of Governor William Hobson.

-According to his obituary in The Northern Advocate newspaper Henry Holman helped defend the city of Whangarei during the uprising involving Maori leader Hone Heke.
+According to his obituary in The Northern Advocate newspaper Henry Holman helped defend the city of Whangārei during the uprising involving Māori leader Hōne Heke.
 Elizabeth Holman wrote a journal of pioneer life in New Zealand, which has subsequently been published, along with extracts from her letters to Holman.

 In 1889 Holman married Rose Gilberd in Sydney.